eminsin/Data-Analysis-with-R/README.md

-# Learn Data Analysis with R
+# Data Analysis with R

 ## Topics: